jruels/ansible-tower/labs/install-aap/index.md

 4. Click the Service Account you created.

    - Note the username, including the prepended string (i.e. `XXXXXXX|username`).
 This is the username that should be used to log in to registry.redhat.io.
    - Note the password.
-This is the password that should be used to authenticate to [registry.redhat.io.](https://registry.redhat.io)
+This is the password that should be used to authenticate to [registry.redhat.io.](https://registry.redhat.io) in the `inventory` file.